703-222-0776

 General Registrar and Director of Elections

-Candidate lists for the 2023 Elections are available on the Virginia Department of Elections website.
-The lists are maintained and updated by the Virginia Department of Elections.
-The reports list candidates for all offices in all Virginia jurisdictions for the 2023 Election year.
+Candidate lists are available on the Virginia Department of Elections website.
+The lists are maintained by the Virginia Department of Elections.

 Candidates for office must meet certain qualifications and are required to file specific documents in order to qualify to appear on the ballot.
 These qualifications and requirements may vary slightly depending on whether the office sought is a local office, a general assembly seat, a statewide office, or a federal office.
 Generally, all candidates must meet the following minimum qualifications: